• Skip to main content

 • Nutritious & yummy

-• Can be made vegan (no dairy)
+• Can be made vegan (dairy free)

 Palak or spinach always reminds me of the cartoon character ‘Popeye’; how he used to gulp the entire tin of spinach & got those herculean muscles in no time, to save ‘Olive’ from ‘Pluto’ the villain.
 I think almost every mother has taken the help of popeye character to make their kids eat spinach.